LinguaPhylo/linguaPhylo.github.io/setup.md

 It lead to an incorrect location for the Nexus file, when the working directory is not the parent directory of the subfolder "data".
 One simple solution to address this issue is to use the absolute path.
-For more details, please refer to https://linguaphylo.github.io/advanced/.
+For more details, please refer to the [Advanced User Guide](/advanced).

 Alternatively, check if you copy the data with the script file together to the target location.